The following section describes how to create credentials for monitoring SNMP-enabled devices:

 SNMP Credentials allow SL1 to access SNMP data on a managed device.
 SL1 uses SNMP credentials to perform discovery, run auto-discovery, and gather information from SNMP Dynamic Applications.

-To create an SNMP credential:
+To create an SNMP credential in the classic user interface:

 -